sbardian/gatsby-plugin-breadcrumb/README.md

 }
 ```

-## `Sitemap` example
+## `AutoGen` example

-`Sitemap` used to rely on `gatsby-plugin-sitemap`, which creates a sitmap XML
+`AutoGen` (Auto Generated, previously `Sitemap`) used to rely on
+`gatsby-plugin-sitemap`, which creates a sitmap XML file in the `/public` folder
-file in the `/public` folder of your site at the end of the site build.
-This
+of your site at the end of the site build.
+This caused problems when deploying
-caused problems when deploying to services like Netlify, as the XML file was not
+to services like Netlify, as the XML file was not created when we needed to try
-created when we needed to try to read from it, causing the build to fail.
-Now
+to read from it, causing the build to fail.
+Now `AutoGen` generates the
-`Sitemap` generates the breadcrumbs as pages are created.
+breadcrumbs as pages are created.

 Install `gatsby-plugin-remove-trailing-slashes`